ambarprajapati/Submission/README.md

     * **Done**: This should navigate a user back to the main list of tasks after completeing a task.
     	<br>Note: If a task is incomplete, it is marked complete and vice-versa using `Toggle Complete` button.
 And this navigates the user back to main task-list.
 * **Done**: A user should be able to click on a link to be taken back to the main list of tasks from the detailed view.
-    <br>Note: Hitting 'Back to Tasks` button navigates the user back to main task-list.
+    <br>Note: Hitting `Back to Tasks` button navigates the user back to main task-list.
 <img src="https://github.com/ambarprajapati/submission/blob/master/image3.jpg" />

 > **To-do**: